 In August 2014, MSF opened a maternity unit in Domeez, the largest Syrian refugee camp in Iraq.
 As the population swelled to 60,000 and more and more pregnant women needed proper assistance, MSF augmented its primary health care center to include a delivery room for safe delivery and gynecological services.

 Teams had also been providing general health services and mental health care in the Kawargosk and Darashakran refugee camps, until handing over activities (aside from mental health care) at the end of 2014.

 Secondary Health Care

-MSF has had a network of doctors across Iraq since 2007 and currently works with 8 doctors to refer patients in need of specialized reconstructive surgery to MSF’s hospital in Amman, which offers orthopaedic, maxillofacial and plastic surgery, along with physiotherapy and psychosocial support.
+MSF has had a network of doctors across Iraq since 2007 and currently works with eight doctors to refer patients in need of specialized reconstructive surgery to MSF’s hospital in Amman, which offers orthopedic, maxillofacial, and plastic surgery, along with physiotherapy and psychosocial support.

 MSF had also provided assistance to Al-Zaharaa hospital in Najaf since 2010, helping to improve the quality of the neonatal and obstetric care, until it ceased working there in October 2014.

 This is an excerpt from MSF-USA's 2013 Annual Report: